Stochastic coalescence in logarithmic time: Expected running time of the size-biased process

 Since we are concentrating our attention on the clusters of size $w_i < 41/\kappa$, concavity implies that the last expression is actually at least

 We conclude that the expected number of merges in this round is at least

-where we used the fact that the $w_i$'s are sorted in increasing order to relate the sum over the cluster indices $\lfloor r/2\rfloor+1,\ldots,r $ to the one over the first $r$ clusters.
-This gives the desired result. \end{proof}
+where we used the fact that the $w_i$'s are sorted in increasing order to relate the sum over the cluster indices $\lfloor r/2\rfloor +1,\ldots,r $ to the one over the first $r$ clusters.
+This gives the desired result. \end{pf} \begin{pf*}{Proof of Lemma~\ref{lemno-A}} The proof readily follows from the combination of Claims \ref {clmno-Ai} and~\ref{clmno-Aii}.
+Indeed, these claims establish that whenever the event $A_t$ fails we have